bookman233/ZNN_Toolbox/README.md

 # ZNN_Toolbox
+Code implementation for various zeroing neural networks and gradient neural networks.
-Code Implementation for Various Zeroing Neural Networks and Gradient Neural Networks By default, the unconstrained quadratic minimization problem is adopted as an example.
+By default, the unconstrained quadratic minimization problem is adopted as an example.